Heroin Use Disorder

 8. Hepatic surgeries for liver damage or complications

-9. Renal surgeries for kidney damage or complications
+9. surgeries for damage or complications

 10. Surgical implantation of devices for drug delivery or addiction treatment